PurpleTurtleCreative/website/wp-content/plugins/post-smtp/readme.txt

 == Changelog ==

+= 2.5.8 - 2023-07-11 =
+**IMPROVEMENTS**

+* Added function to escape backend email content popup HTML.
+* Added Failed/success labels for better visibility.
+* Displayed error message on hover and in the popup to simplify the interface and UX in the log section.
+* Updated Feedback SDK to the latest version

+**FIXES**

+* Fix: Pagination was getting reset on resending emails.

+= 2.5.7 - 2023-06-21 =
+**IMPROVEMENTS**

+* Enhance code quality and strengthen security measures.

+= 2.5.6 - 2023-06-08 =
+**FIXES**

+* Critical error was being thrown when reseting the plugin.

+= 2.5.5 - 2023-05-29 =
+**FIXES**

+* Some of logs were overriding log page CSS.

+**IMPROVEMENTS**

+* Added title on log status for better user experience.
+* Translation string improvement.

+= 2.5.4 - 2023-05-24 =
+**FIXES**

+* Logs were not created in some cases.

+= 2.5.3 2023-05-16 =
+**FIXES**

+* Fixed E_WARNING appearing on activation in some cases.

+= 2.5.2 - 2023-05-12 =
+**FIXES**

+* Fixed the issue where users were getting stuck in the initial migration stage.

+**IMPROVEMENTS**

+* On completing the migration process, limit the notice to the logs section only to delete old logs.
+* Added an option to disable migration notifications for seven days on clicking the cross icon on notice.
+* Added a new feature that allows users to revert a migration.
+This way, they can retry the migration process or switch back to the old logs interface if required.
+* Added an option to skip the migration process for those who do not wish to transfer their old logs and want to switch to the new interface.
+* Added permission check before creating/writing error log during migration.

+= 2.5.1 - 2023-05-10 =
+**NEW**

+* Added a link to learn more about migration.
+* Added a condition to initiate the migration and logging only if the new custom table exists.

+**IMPROVEMENTS**

+* Improved database migration process to handle potential failures.

+= 2.5.0 - 2023-05-09 =
+**NEW**

+* Introducing a new log section that is both lightweight and optimized, capable of accommodating millions of entries.
+* Added a migration wizard to help move existing logs to new custom tables from the old version.

 = 2.4.9 - 2023-04-27 =
 **FIXES**

 * Uncaught Error: Cannot use object of type WP_Error as array
 * Fixed deprecation notice for PHP Version > 8.0

 **IMPROVEMENTS**

 * Added condition for notice on how to fix broken emails

 = 2.4.8 - 2023-04-17 =